ZiminYue/CosmosVision/README.md

 This project was developed based on Narcis Calin's **[Galaxy Engine](https://github.com/NarcisCalin/Galaxy-Engine)** and Angel Uriot's **[Galaxy simulation](https://github.com/angeluriot/Galaxy_simulation/)**, with their C++ physics and visualization frameworks converted and extended in Python under the assistance of LLMs (ChatGPT and Claude).

+Example music files are royalty-free tracks sourced from Pixabay.

 ---

 ## 💡 Notes